Sterling Construction Company, Inc.

 The Company reimburses directors for their expenses incurred in connection with attending educational programs, but not for the time spent attending the program.

-Director compensation is reviewed annually by the Corporate Governance & Nominating Committee.
+Director compensation is reviewed annually by the Corporate Governance and Nominating Committee.
 Among other considerations, the Committee determines how the Company's director compensation compares to the director compensation of its peer group.

 Directors who are also employees of the Company do not receive any additional compensation for serving on the Board.